 When adding colour to a Square mark type in Tableau the colour can spill out of the cell, covering other adjacent cells.
 I don’t know why this happens.

 For example see the dashboard below.
 Hover over the cells and check the tooltip.
 There is a difference between the Square and the Gantt mark types.
 The tooltip of the Square mark type cells doesn’t always show the data of the selected cell.

 When using the placeholder technique to build a table it is common to use the Square mark type.
 For example Tableau Heatmaps are tables using the Square mark type.

 A previous article describes building Tableau tables using the placeholder technique and the Square mark type.
-The article included a method to resolve the colour overspill; duplicating the dimension.
+The article includes a method to resolve the colour overspill; duplicating the dimension.

 Here I will show how to format a table using the Gantt.
 It is almost identical to using the Square mark type, however there is 1 additional step.